Outrageous Impact Ltd GDPR policy (updated: November 2021)

 2- How we collect information

-- When you contact Outrageous Impact via our website, we will ask for contact information including your name, email address, and telephone number so that we can reply to your enquiry.
+- When you contact Outrageous Impact via our Contact Us form, we will ask for contact information including your name, email address, and telephone number so that we can reply to your enquiry.

-- Our online diary system is YouCanBookMe.
+- Our online diary system is Calendly.
 Their GDPR policy is here.

 - We collect email when you sign up for our newsletters.
-We use Mailchimp and they have certified they are GDPR compliant.
+We use Mailerlite, here’s their GDPR statement.

 - If you go on to be a customer, we will add you to our financial system, FreeAgent, their GDPR policy is here.